Project Year: 2014 - Present

 Background: Pinto 'Northern' abalone (Haliotis kamtschatkana) is the only known indigenous abalone species in Washington State.
 Since 1992, pinto abalone populations have continued to significantly decline, despite closing the recreational fishery in 1994.
 There has never been a commercial fishery for abalone in Washington State.
 Pinto abalone are considered functionally extinct in Washington State waters and have been federally listed as a "Species of Concern" since 2004.
 Abalone are broadcast spawners, meaning they release sperm and eggs into the water column, so there must be other abalone in close proximity for successful fertilization.
 It is believed that the remaining pinto abalone densities in the Salish Sea are too far below the threshold to facilitate the reproduction necessary for the population to recover on its own.
 Recovery without human intervention appears unlikely.

-Passive Integrated Transponders Research: In 2013, 50 sub-adult abalone were tagged with Passive Integrated Transponders and introduced to an experimental area near Fidalgo Island.
-Skagit MRC is partnering with PSRF to collect data on the 50 tagged abalone to research long-term tag recovery and survival along with continued testing of several different underwater tag readers.
+In 2013, 50 sub-adult abalone were tagged with Passive Integrated Transponders and introduced to an experimental area near Fidalgo Island.
+Skagit MRC collaborated with PSRF to collect data on the 50 tagged abalone to research long-term tag recovery and survival along with continued testing of several different underwater tag readers.
 These data will be provided to WDFW and National Oceanic Atmospheric Administration (NOAA) to build upon ongoing research and restoration efforts.

 Skagit MRC's pinto abalone restoration work has been federally funded in part by the US Environmental Protection Agency via the Puget Sound Partnership through a grant awarded to the Northwest Straits Marine Conservation Initiative and the Skagit MRC.